Skip to main content

 Security Rules Language

-Security rules are based on a JSON structure, where value is a boolean or a JavaScript-like expression:
+Security Rules are based on a JSON structure, where value can be a boolean or a JavaScript-like expression:

 {